-Performance testing agents are required to ensure that performance testing is conducted in accordance with the instructions and requirements specified in this guidebook.
-If, due to site conditions or other factors beyond the performance testing agent's control, it is necessary to deviate from the protocols described in this guidebook during performance testing, the performance testing agent must note and provide an explanation for the deviation in performance testing documentation and/or final report.
+WELL Performance Testing Agents are required to ensure that performance testing is conducted in accordance with the instructions and requirements specified in this guidebook.
+If, due to site conditions or other factors beyond the WELL Performance Testing Agent's control, it is necessary to deviate from the protocols described in this guidebook during performance testing, the WELL Performance Testing Agent must note and provide an explanation for the deviation in performance testing documentation and/or final report.

-To demonstrate compliance, the performance testing agent must submit full data of all tests taken on site in addition to the summarized value used for comparison of compliance.
+To demonstrate compliance, the WELL Performance Testing Agent must submit full data of all tests taken on site in addition to the summarized value used for comparison of compliance.
 In addition, the agent must provide: